 Image by Tripzilla

-For Tutor May.PU, being featured this month, is a deeply personal milestone.
-Working as a RareJob tutor has been a journey of immense growth, allowing her to connect with students from different cultures.
-“Being featured would feel like a celebration of the small, everyday efforts I put into each class and the relationships I’ve built with my students over time,” she shares.
+For Tutor May.PU, being featured this month is a deeply personal milestone.
+She shares that being an online ESL teacher has been a place of immense personal and professional growth.
+It has taught her how to build confidence, create impactful lessons, and connect with people from entirely different cultures.
+“Being featured would feel like a celebration of the small, everyday efforts I put into each class and the relationships I’ve built with my students over time,” she warmly shares.

 Tutor May.PU isn’t the only one bridging distances through her love for her roots.
 Joining her in this month’s spotlight are four more tutors ready to take us on a journey through their own hidden gems, starting with a breathtaking escape to the south.